Notsosmartt-cmd/PwndaHash/README.md

 (new encrypted file is different but since they should both have the same private key the decrypted version will be the same)

-PC1 decrypts the file and checks in decrypted file version matches they're own
+PC1 decrypts the file and checks if decrypted file version matches they're own